 There are two kinds of Supplemental Needs Trusts (SNTs).
 A First Party SNT is established for the benefit of a disabled person under the age of 65, using money belonging to the disabled person.
 A Third Party SNT is also established for the benefit of a disabled person, who can be any age, but the money in the trust comes from someone other than the disabled person.
-For example, an aunt or uncle might establish a Third Party SNT for their disabled niece or nephew.
+For example, a parent might establish such a trust for a child who is no longer a minor.
+Or, an aunt or uncle might establish a Third Party SNT for their disabled niece or nephew.
 There are important differences between these trusts, discussed below.

 First Party Supplemental Needs Trust

 Disabled people under the age of 65 can gain special advantages through a First Party Supplemental Needs Trust.
 This type of trust can facilitate eligibility for Medicaid or other government benefits, or protect you from becoming ineligible.

 For example, if you’re disabled and have received a sum of money through a personal injury lawsuit, an inheritance, or a gift, your receipt of these funds can and often does result in the loss of your government benefits.
 Without an asset protection strategy, Medicaid will require you to use up these assets to pay for your care.

 Compounding this difficulty, you’ll lose any Supplemental Security Income (SSI) you may be receiving, until the entire amount is spent down to the SSI eligibility limit, currently $2,000 in assets.
 Transferring the money to someone else doesn’t solve the problem either – if you do, you can lose your SSI for up to three years.

 If that happens, instead of your cash windfall providing a lifelong improvement in your financial situation and quality of life, you now have significant out-of-pocket medical expenses Medicaid used to cover, and you’ve lost income that you used to receive.